A comparison between short GRB afterglows and AT2017gfo: shedding light on kilonovae properties: Results

-Under the reasonable assumption of a slow cooling regime for the electrons producing the observed afterglow radiation \citep[see][]{Sari1998a,Sari1999a} the predicted shallowest flux decay power law index is $\alpha=3(1-p)/4$ where $p$ is the power law index of the electron energy distribution.
-In this context, using a minimal electron index $p=2$ in the slow cooling regime, we considered a decay to be anomalously shallow when $\alpha<0.75$.
-We computed the decay index $\alpha$ for all GRBs for which two or more observations were available.
-We note that the flattening in the GRBs 071027 and 061006 is due to the contribution from the host, and thus they are not considered here.
-In 10 cases we have found a suspicious shallow decay that can indicate the presence of a kilonova emission dominating over the afterglow component. {\bf Note that in all cases, we could measure a shallow decay only in the optical filters, i.e. in the regime of the blue component.} The results are summarised in Table~\ref{tab:decay}. {\bf In Figure~\ref{fig:alpha} we compare the estimated decay indexes with those of {\bf AT2017gfo}, computed assuming a power-law evolution between two template epochs (Fig. \ref{fig:lckn}).
-Note that the decay index of the kilonova is always smaller in the {\bf $J$-band than in optical bands} thus indicating a smoother evolution in the red band with respect to the blue one. }
+In {\bf 7} cases we have found a suspicious shallow decay that can indicate the presence of a kilonova emission dominating over the afterglow component. {\bf We quote them in Table \ref{tab:ressum1}.} Note that in all cases, we could measure a shallow decay only in the optical filters, i.e. in the regime of the blue component.
+The results are summarised in Table~\ref{tab:decay}.
+In Figure~\ref{fig:alpha} we compare the estimated decay indexes with those of AT2017gfo, computed assuming a power-law evolution between {\bf consecutive} template epochs (Fig. \ref{fig:lckn}).
+Note that the decay index of the kilonova is always smaller in the $J$-band than in optical bands thus {\bf reflecting the expected} smoother evolution in the red band with respect to the blue one.

 In the following, we discuss in more detail these bursts.
-Note that four of them (GRBs 050709, 080905A, 090515, 160821B) are also part of the first group, i.e., those GRB {\bf optical counterparts} that are fainter than {\bf AT2017gfo}. {\bf We first list those short GRBs for which we measured a shallow decay after the start of AT2017gfo observations at $\sim12$ hours in rest frame.}
+Note that {\bf 3} of them (GRBs 050709, 090515, 160821B) are also part of the first group, i.e., those GRB optical counterparts that are fainter than AT2017gfo. {\bf According to AT2017gfo templates (Fig.\ref{fig:lckn}), the blue component dominates during the first 24 hours, therefore} we first list those short GRBs for which we measured a shallow decay {\bf before 1 day.
+We include also those short GRBs for which we measured a shallow decay at epochs earlier than the first AT2017gfo observation (i.e. before $\sim11$ hours).}

 \begin{itemize}